Cyberbullying: recognizing warning signs and reacting correctly

 Children should not only know their own rights, but also respect the rights of others.
 This includes the fact that no personal information, images or films may be published without the consent of the persons depicted ("right to one's own image").

-First aid for cyberbullying - What to do if your child is affected?
+What to do if your child is affected?

 Report bullying to the platforms